desheffer/nix-config/docs/nixos.md

 Refer to the [Installation][nixos-installation] chapter of the NixOS Manual for detailed installation instructions.
 Below is a quick summary.

 Boot the NixOS installation environment.

-Connect over SSH, if possible.
+Connect over SSH to the new machine from an existing, already authenticated machine.
+Use `ssh -A` to enable ssh-agent forwarding for accessing secrets.

 Become root: